Skip to content

 API Key Error

-• Confirm the API key is active and has sufficient balance
+• Confirm the API Key is active and that you have sufficient balance

-• Ensure the API key format starts with sk-ai-v1-
+• Verify the API Key format starts with sk-ai-v1-

 Connection Failure

-Problem: Codex CLI cannot connect to the ZenMux service
+Issue: Codex CLI cannot connect to the ZenMux service.

 • Verify that base_url in config.toml is correctly set to https://zenmux.ai/api/v1

-• Confirm that firewall settings do not block outgoing connections
+• Confirm your firewall settings are not blocking outbound connections

 • Reopen the terminal window, or run source ~/.zshrc or source ~/.bashrc to reload the configuration